dzchilds/stats-for-bio/README.md

 *   Place the experimental design stuff into its own section (probably just before the _t_-test section)

-*   Placce all references to experimental design in the learning from data chapter into their own section at the end.
+*   Place all references to experimental design in the learning from data chapter into their own section at the end.

 *   Move the categorical data analysis section to the end of the book.

 *   Move the one- vs. two-tailed discussion to SM or designate it 'non-assessed'

+*   Move the Pearson's correlation to 'simple parametric stats' and move Spearman's rho stuff to the non-parametric tests chapter (remember to revise the exercises)

 ## To do list (small changes)